ramyrams/SoftwareEngineering/SoftwareArchitecture/API/RESTAPI/Note.md

 * Understand what TYPE of API you are building
 * Think LONG TERM… like 2-3 years down the road

+# REST system is governed by six design rules:

+* **Client-Server:** There shall be a separation between the server that offers a service, and the client that consumes it.
+* **Stateless:** Each request from a client should contain all the information required by the server to carry out the request.
+In other words, the server cannot store information provided by the client in one request and use it in another request.
+* **Cacheable:** The server shall indicate to the client if requests can be cached or not.
+* **Layered System:** Communication between a client and a server should be standardized in such a way that allows intermediaries to respond to requests instead of the end server, without the client having to do anything different.
+* **Uniform Interface:** The method of communication between a client and a server must be uniform.
+* **Code on demand:** Servers can provide executable code or scripts for clients to execute in their context.
+This constraint is the only one that is optional.

 API Design Tooling From RAML
 http://apievangelist.com/2014/03/01/api-design-tooling-from-raml/